Sepro Mineral Systems: Falcon Gravity Concentrators

 The Falcon Concentrator is a type of gravity separation device for the recovery of valuable metals and minerals.
 There are three types of Falcon Concentrators: Falcon Semi-Batch (SB), Falcon Continuous (C) and Falcon Ultra-Fine (UF).
 All models of Falcon Concentrator rely on the creation of centrifugal forces by way of a rapidly rotating, vertical bowl in order to stratify and separate particles based on weight.
 The amount of gravitational force generated and the method of collecting these heavier particles differs for each model.

 Falcon Semi-Batch

 The Falcon semi batch centrifugal concentrator is primarily used for the recovery of free (liberated) precious metals such as gold, silver and platinum.
 The machine generates forces up to 200 times the force of gravity (200 G's) and makes use of a two-stage rotating bowl for mineral separation.
 The smooth-walled lower portion is for particle stratification and then a fluidized upper portion is used for the collection of the heavier particles.
 The machine is stopped periodically to rinse and collect the valuable concentrate from the bowl.
-The Falcon SB concentrator is used for gold recovery at many mines around the world, including Quadra Mining's Robinson mine in the United States, Newcrest Mining's Telfer Gold Mine in Australia and the Sadiola Gold Mine (owned principally by AngloGold Ashanti and IAMGOLD) in Mali.
+The Falcon SB concentrator is used for gold recovery at many mines around the world, including Quadra FNX Mining's Robinson mine in the United States, Newcrest's Telfer Gold Mine in Australia and the Sadiola Gold Mine (owned principally by AngloGold Ashanti and Iamgold) in Mali.